 Completing the Brick Stitch

 Stitch back up through the bead you just added and pull snugly.
 This will secure the brick stitch.
 Continue to add beads in this manner until you have stitched a bead into each thread bridge on the row.

 Starting a New Row of Brick Stitch

-At the end of the row, you will begin working back in the oposite direction.
+At the end of the row, you will begin working back in the opposite direction.

 Finishing Brick Stitch

 Continue to stitch in this manner until the piece of beadwork is the desired size.
 To finish the threads in brick stitch, knot the working thread between beads by tying one or more half hitch knots.
-I try to weave my thread into the center of the beadwork a little, tie a half hitch knot, then weave it in a little more and then tie half hitch knot.
-You probably don't need to make too many knots, but I like to be cautious, especially when I am making a... piece of jewelry that can be subject to a lot of wear like a bracelet.
+Try to weave the thread into the center of the beadwork a little, tie a half hitch knot, then weave it in a little more and then tie a half hitch knot.
+You probably don't need to make too many knots, but you should be cautious, especially when making a piece of jewelry that can be subject to a lot of wear such as a bracelet.

-Add a small drop of glue to the knots (a toothpick works great to get it just where you want!), and weave the thread end in through the beadwork.
-Clip thread close to the beadwork using sharp thread scissors or a thread burner.
+Add a small drop of glue to the knots (a toothpick works great to get it just where you want), and weave the thread end in through the beadwork.
+Clip the thread close to the beadwork using sharp thread scissors or a thread burner.

 Put a needle on the thread tail and repeat this process to neatly finish all threads.